Home

 Trengo also has platform reliability issues, as it tends to crash when handling high message volumes, especially during peak business hours.
 Its customer support is only available weekdays from 9 am to 5:30 pm CET, and response times can be slower if you need assistance outside of these hours.

 Pricing starts at $149/month for 5 users, but the lack of support for LINE and Viber could be a dealbreaker for businesses in certain regions where these apps are popular.
+Learn more about Trengo as a respond.io alternative here.

 Pros